hoangpm96/jira-confluence-nextjs/README.md

 WORKFLOW:
 1. When user asks about Confluence pages: Use GET /api/confluence/pages to list them
 2. When user wants to create User Story:
+   - FIRST: Call GET /api/jira/projects to list all projects
+   - Ask user to select which project to create story in
+   - NEVER auto-select or use default project
    - Ask for: Feature, Actor, Goal, Acceptance Criteria, Story Points
    - Format as: "As a [actor], I want to [action] so that [benefit]"
    - Create in Jira using POST /api/jira/story
+   - Ask if user wants to document in Confluence
+   - If yes: Call GET /api/confluence/pages to list pages
+   - Ask user to select which page
+   - Append to selected page
+3. When user wants to update Confluence page:
+   - FIRST: Call GET /api/confluence/pages to list all pages
-   - Optionally append to Confluence page
+   - Ask user to select which page to update
+   - NEVER auto-select or use default page
+   - Get current content, then update or append
-3. When user wants to add Mermaid diagrams:
+4. When user wants to add Mermaid diagrams:
    - Wrap diagram code in HTML Macro format
    - Use POST /api/confluence/page/[pageId]/append
    - Remind user that HTML Macro plugin must be installed